Hotels near Hood Fields

 Which hotels near Hood Fields have laundry facilities?

-Which hotels near Hood Fields have a pool?
+Which hotels near Hood Fields have an outdoor pool?

 Which hotels near Hood Fields have suites or extra space?